antonvmironov/rick-and-morty-app/Libs/RickAndMortyEpisodesLib/Tests/test_coverage_notes.md

 # Test Coverage Notes

 This is a document for accumulating notes.
-It will be used as an input to make a plan test coverage improvements.
+It will be used as an input to make a plan for test coverage improvements.

 ## Patterns Notes

 ## Notes Per `*.tests.swift` File
-*Add raw note about each file.**
+*Add raw note about each file.*

 ### `NetworkGateway.tests.swift`
 Contains extension for `MockNetworkGateway` to simplify expectation setup for network requests using local JSON fixtures.